odpi/tsc/governance/proposal_process.md

 ## Introduction

-This governance policy sets forth the proposal process for projects to be accepted into the Open Mainframe Project (“ODPi”).
+This governance policy sets forth the proposal process for projects to be accepted into the ODPi.
 The process is the same for both existing projects which seek to move into the ODPi, and new projects to be formed within the ODPi.

 ## Project Proposal Requirements